-Dubai has a great reputation for its astounding New Year’s Eve celebrations and 2020 promises to deliver again.
+Dubai has a great reputation for its astounding New Year’s Eve celebrations.
+2020 will be a little different due to the pandemic.

 Fireworks and Light Shows

 At the stroke of midnight there are spectacular fireworks/lights shows at a variety of iconic locations across the city.
 They include:

 The Burj Khalifa is the iconic backdrop for Dubai’s most famous New Year’s Eve show.
 Access for the 2020 show can be gained by pre-registering on the U By Emaar app.

 Burj Al Arab